MsMutinda/moviepal/README.md

-# Moviebox App
+# MoviePal App

-Moviebox is a movie discovery platform powered by TMDB[https://www.themoviedb.org/] where users can browse, search, and get personalized movie recommendations.
+MoviePal is a movie discovery platform powered by TMDB[https://www.themoviedb.org/] where users can browse, search, and get personalized movie recommendations.
 Guests can explore trending and popular movies, while registered users can like, rate, and save movies to private or custom lists.